Patrick5225/66DaysOfData/Round_3.md

 - Review of INDEX and MATCH functions in Excel

-- Watched video about the page navigator in Power BI (https://www.youtube.com/watch?v=4TxEvFmE44Q&ab_channel=GuyinaCube)
+- Watched video by Guy in a Cube about the page navigator in Power BI (https://www.youtube.com/watch?v=4TxEvFmE44Q&ab_channel=GuyinaCube)